stephencweiss/stephencharlesweiss.com/content/list/reading-list.md

 tags: ['reading','books']
 ---

 I love [reading](../bookshelf), but sometimes it can be challenging to know what to read next!

-To try to address that, I've been gathering books I want to read and placing them on my "bookshelf" below.
+To try to address that, I've been collecting books I'm interested in reading.
 An asterisk (<sup>*</sup>) means I don't (yet) have a copy of it.

 ### Biography